kribss/BBBToken/README.md

 # BBBToken
-BillionairesBoyzBlub ERC20 token
-This is an ERC20 token meant to commemorate membership of the BillionairesBoyzBlub
+BillionairesBoyzBlub ERC20 token is an ERC20 token meant to commemorate membership of the BillionairesBoyzBlub